-MET BREUER (formerly WHITNEY MUSEUM)
+MET BREUER (formerly WHITNEY MUSEUM OF AMERICAN ART)

 Architect: Marcel Breuer